Shiw2807/pharma-sales-tracker/README.md

 # Pharmaceutical Sales Tracking System

+Please use the feature branch only.
 A comprehensive web application for tracking pharmaceutical sales data with user management, built using the MERN stack (MongoDB, Express, React, Node.js).

 ## Features